Caught

 Caught is a method of dismissing a batsman in cricket.
 A batsman is out caught if the batsman hits the ball, from a legitimate delivery, with the bat, and the ball is caught by the bowler or a fielder before it hits the ground.

-If the ball hits the stumps after hitting the wicket-keeper, If the wicket-keeper fails to do this, the delivery is a "no ball", and the batsman cannot be stumped (nor run out, unless he attempts to run to the other wicket.)

-If the catch taken by the wicket-keeper, then informally it is known as caught behind or caught at the wicket.
+If the catch is taken by the wicket-keeper, then informally it is known as caught behind or caught at the wicket.
 A catch by the bowler is known as caught and bowled.
 This has nothing to do with the dismissal bowled but is rather a shorthand for saying the catcher and bowler are the same player.
 (The scorecard annotation is usually c. and b. or c&b followed by the bowler's name.)

 Caught is the most common method of dismissal at higher levels of competition, accounting for 36,190 Test match dismissals between 1877 and 2012, which is 56.9% of all Test match dismissals in this period.

-South African wicket-keeper Mark Boucher holds the record for the most Test match catches, with 532, while Rahul Dravid holds the record for the most Test match catches by non-wicket-keepers, with 210.
+South African wicket-keeper Mark Boucher holds the record for the most Test match catches, with 532, while Joe Root holds the record for the most Test match catches by non-wicket-keepers, with 211.

 Laws

-This method of dismissal is covered by Law 33 of the Laws of Cricket, which reads:The striker is out Caught if a ball delivered by the bowler, not being a No ball, touches his/her bat without having previously been in contact with any fielder, and is subsequently held by a fielder as a fair catch,..., before it touches the wicket and ground.This means that the batsman cannot be out caught if:
+This method of dismissal is covered by Law 33 of the Laws of Cricket, which reads:The striker is out Caught if a ball delivered by the bowler, not being a No ball, touches his/her bat without having previously been in contact with any fielder, and is subsequently held by a fielder as a fair catch,..., before it touches the ground.This means that the batsman cannot be out caught if: